 - Many joints are needed in metal pipes and leakage is thus easy to happen.

-- The installation of steel pipelines is usually a tough work because metal pipes are often heavy.
+- The installation of steel pipelines is usually tough because metal pipes are often heavy.
 It requires a lot of auxiliary equipment and a big installation team, while the installation speed is within 2km per day.

 However, when we use pipes of new materials, for example, RTP pipes, these problems are gone.